NaikAayush/ccbd-bangalore/README.md

  3. Geocoding: Getting address for the coordinates
  4. Data cleaning and processing: Joining tables, removing missing values, etc
  5. Map Reduce: To average the green percentage for an area and filtering those with above a threshold.
+ 6. Web app: To showcase the results in real-time, we made a web app and hosted.

+### 1. Data Collection

+ - Used the Google Earth Engine API
+ - Initially we tested a few zoom levels and collected around 20,000 images.
+The results were not very good.
+ - With the maximum zoom level, collected 5,38,000 images

+### 2. Image Processing

+### 3. Geocoding

+### 4. Data Cleaning and Processing

+### 5. Map Reduce

+### 6. Web App

+## Results

+### Time taken for steps

+### Screenshots

+## References